lagleki/tcaingwaq/main.md

 There's also a YU version of `so` for convenience, `zo`:

-* `diaq kioq-zo`
+* `diaq-yu kioq-zo`
- see.A die-event.A
+ see-B die-event.A
- "I see someone's dying"; "I see death"
+ "The dying of someone is seen"; "I see someone dying"

 While `kioq` is "A dies by standard B", `kioq-zo` is "A is B's dying by standard C".
 That makes it mean "someone's dying/death" in this context.